Lab Members

 ELiu@mdanderson.org

-Enli Liu, M.D., MS, is a Scientific Manager at Department of Stem Cell Transplantation and Cellular Therapy Research, MD Anderson Cancer Center, University of Texas (MDACC).
-I joined Dr. Rezvani’s laboratory at the MDACC in 2012 from Cell and Gene Therapy at Baylor College of Medicine where I gained first-hand experience on designing constructs that can be used to genetically engineer T-cells to express chimeric antigen receptor (CAR) for use in immunotherapy, generating retroviral vector stable producer cell lines, monitoring transgene in vivo, etc., which laid the foundation for my work at MD Anderson Cancer Center.
-Throughout the years of my service at MDACC under Dr. Rezvani’s guidance, I worked together with my team members and developed the method of engineering and expanding cord blood NK cells to express IL-15 and CD19-targeted CAR, which led to the first-in-human clinical trial of off-the-shelf CAR-transduced cord blood-derived NK cells in patients with relapsed/refractory lymphoid malignancies.
-My research focuses on cancer immunotherapy involving different CARs against a number of tumor antigens, and I will continue to contribute to the field of cancer immunotherapy, developing cutting-edge treatments for patients.
+Enli Liu, M.D., M.S., is a Scientific Manager in Stem Cell Transplantation and Cellular Therapy Research at MD Anderson Cancer Center.
+She joined the Rezvani Laboratory in 2012 from Cell and Gene Therapy at Baylor College of Medicine where she gained first-hand experience on designing constructs that can be used to genetically engineer T-cells to express chimeric antigen receptor (CAR) for use in immunotherapy, generating retroviral vector stable producer cell lines, monitoring transgene in vivo, etc., which laid the foundation for her work at MD Anderson Cancer Center.
+Throughout the years of her service at MD Ander under Dr. Rezvani’s guidance, she worked together with her team members and developed the method of engineering and expanding cord blood NK cells to express IL-15 and CD19-targeted CAR, which led to the first-in-human clinical trial of off-the-shelf CAR-transduced cord blood-derived NK cells in patients with relapsed/refractory lymphoid malignancies.
+Her research focuses on cancer immunotherapy involving different CARs against a number of tumor antigens, and she will continue to contribute to the field of cancer immunotherapy, developing cutting-edge treatments for patients.

 Postdoctoral Fellows